 Ref Description Actual 2021 / 22 Target 2022 / 23 Quarter 1 Position Current Progress Direction of Travel Supporting Commentary ICT LI 01 Average availability of the Council's operational servers (%).
 99.98 99.00 99 \Leftrightarrow Remains in line with target and SLA, linked to Halton Cloud Data Centre configuration.
 A real achievement given the considerable levels of work undertaken over this period mainly out of hours.
 ICT LI 02 Average availability of the Councils WAN infrastructure (%).
-99.97 99.00 99 ✓ \Leftrightarrow Remains in line with target and SLA.
+99.97 99.00 99 \Leftrightarrow Remains in line with target and SLA.
 Inclusive of planned down time out of hours.
 Especially during these times of new working arrangements when connectivity to the centre is key.
-ICT LI 03 School Support SLA: % of calls responded to within agreed target: 100 85.00 100 ✓ \Leftrightarrow Again, this has been an unusual time with schools impacted by the pandemic and the support required Priority 1 evolving to support our Priority 2 100 90.00 100 clients within the boundaries Priority 3 Priority 4 100 95.00 95.00 100 98 of the SLA.
-New working THORITY 4 100 33.00 50 practices are now in place to safeguard staff and clients - these service solutions will be retained as our clients prefer the new working models.
+ICT LI 03 School Support SLA: % of calls responded to within agreed target: ✓ \Leftrightarrow Again, this has been an unusual time with schools impacted by the pandemic and the support required Priority 1 100 85.00 100 evolving to Priority 2 100 90.00 100 support our clients within Priority 3 100 95.00 100 the boundaries of the SLA.
+New Priority 4 100 95.00 98 working practices are now in place to safeguard staff and clients - these service solutions will be retained as our clients prefer the new working models.
 ICT LI 04 Average working days from delivery to completion of a new PC.
-5 (Days) 5 (Days) 1 (Days) ⇔ New procedures are in place, with the advent of a full VDi based workforce all desktop's can be replaced the same day - a process is in place for home workers to drop off and collect a new device again a same day service.
+5 (Days) 5 (Days) 1 (Days) \Leftrightarrow New procedures are in place, with the advent of a full VDi based workforce all desktop's can be replaced the same day - a process is in place for home workers to drop off and collect a new device again a same day service.